github/docs/content/issues/tracking-your-work-with-issues/about-issues.md

 ---
 ## Integrated with GitHub

 Issues let you track your work on {% data variables.product.company_short %}, where development happens.
-When you mention an issue in another issue or pull request, the issue's timeline reflects the cross-reference so that you can keep track of related work.
+When an issue is mentioned from in another issue or pull request, the issue's timeline reflects the cross-reference to make it easier to track the related work.
 To indicate that work is in progress, you can link an issue to a pull request.
 Pull requests addressing an issue typically include a [keyword that automatically closes the issue](issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) when the pull request merges.

 ## Quickly create issues